- SYA Italy opened in 2001 and is located in Viterbo, 64 miles north west of Rome.

 - Other courses are taught in English, but gradually incorporate more Italian as student language proficiency deepens.

-- New for 2016-17: Applied Agroecology, combining biology, microbiology, ecology, chemistry and organic chemistry with a focus on sustainability.
+- Applied Agroecology combines biology, microbiology, ecology, chemistry and organic chemistry with a focus on sustainability.

 - Broad range of co-curriculars are available; sports, applied arts and musical opportunities.